Heron Island (Queensland): Geology

 Heron Reef is a lagoonal platform reef.
 It has developed in a high energy environment with high tidal flows promoting water turnover and unobstructed access to the ocean.
 The reef dates from the Holocene period but shows evidence of possible development in the Pleistocene period.
 Core analysis of the reef from 1937, demonstrated a thickness of at least 15m of stacked limestone, with an eastward sloping disconformity.

 Society and culture

 Known shipwrecks on the reef

 Jane Lockhart sank between 11 and 17 December 1868.
 The vessel was a two-mast schooner which departed from Sydney with general cargo for Broadsound and ran aground at an uncertain location - originally stated as on Lady Musgrave reef (most unlikely), later news reports claimed a wreck on Heron Island, with some other reports mentioning the wreck on either One Tree Island or Mast Head.
-The crew took to the boat and safely reached the pilot station at Keppel Island.
-The vessel was built in 1861 at Ulladulla, New South Wales and registered in Sydney with the Official number of 36858 and a Registered number of 9/1861.
+The crew took to the boat and safely reached the pilot station at Great Keppel Island.
+The vessel was built in 1861 at Ulladulla and registered in Sydney with the Official number of 36858 and a Registered number of 9/1861.